beginner-corp/docs.begin.com/src/shared/docs/en/scheduled-functions/provisioning.md

 cleanup rate(1 day)
 tweet rate(1 hour)
 ```
-Scheduled functions can be configured with either rate or cron.
+Scheduled functions can be configured with either `rate` or `cron`.

 > ⚠️ Rate expressions are simpler to define but don't offer the fine-grained schedule control that cron expressions support.
 For example, with a cron expression, you can define a rule that triggers at a specified time on a certain day of each week or month.
 In contrast, rate expressions trigger a rule at a regular rate, such as once every hour or once every day.